Integrated Defence Staff: Headquarters

-The Headquarters of the Integrated Defence Staff (HQ IDS) is located in New Delhi.
-The Chiefs of Staff Committee (COSC), its secretariat and certain other components are situated in South Block, Secretariat Building, New Delhi.
-The major portion of the HQ IDS is located in Kashmir House, New Delhi.
+The Headquarters of the Integrated Defence Staff (HQ-IDS) is located in New Delhi.
+The Chiefs of Staff Committee (COSC), its secretariat, and certain other components are situated in South Block, Secretariat Building, New Delhi.
+The major portion of the HQ-IDS is located at Kashmir House, New Delhi.
 The HQ IDS functions as the secretariat to the chairman of COSC.
 The new HQ Integrated Defence Staff building complex is at Mehram Nagar, Delhi Cantonment.